ajclarkson/entrydns-updater/README.md

 The script has been engineered to be a run once update solution at the moment, and as such it is a perfect candidate for `cron`:

 ```
-0,30	*	*	*	* /path/to/entrydns-updater/entrydns-updater.py
+0,30	*	*	*	* /path/to/entrydns-updater/entrydns-updater.py > /path/to/entrydns-updater/entrydns-updater.log
 ```

 That would be a good starting point for running every 30 minutes.
+It also puts all of the output from the program into a log file rather than letting cron send you emails every 30 minutes!